-1) Outreach to five (5) student groups per quarter seeking a partnership on events, projects,

-- 2) Attend all ECOalition meetings as the representative of EAB, acting as the liaison between ECOalition and EAB. - 3) Serve as an undergraduate student voting member representing EAB within TGIF - 4) Maintain strong connections with groups with similar missions.
+- 1) Outreach to five (5) student groups per quarter seeking a partnership on events, projects, campaigns, that align the mission of both groups. - Attend all ECOalition meetings as the representative of EAB, acting as the liaison between ECOalition and EAB. - 3) Serve as an undergraduate student voting member representing EAB within TGIF - 4) Maintain strong connections with groups with similar missions.
 Update EAB on efforts from these groups and updates those groups on EAB's efforts. - 5) Inspire and promote environmental awareness and sustainability throughout Associated Students. - 6) Educate student groups on the legalities of the Green Bill, and assist them to have more sustainable practices regularly and for special meetings/events.